 - Your ethnic origin.

-The first medicine most often used is a medicine called an ACE inhibitor.
+The first medicine most often used is a medicine called an angiotensin-converting enzyme (ACE) inhibitor.
 ACE inhibitors protect against kidney damage as well as helping to control blood pressure.
 See separate leaflet called Diabetic Kidney Disease.

 One medicine reduces high blood pressure to the target level in less than half of cases.
 This therefore means that it is common to need two or more different medicines to reduce your blood pressure to a target level (140/80 mm Hg or below).
 In about a third of cases, three medicines or more are needed to get blood pressure to the target level.
-See separate leaflet called Medicines for High Blood Pressure for more details.
+See separate leaflet called Medicines for High Blood Pressure.

 How long is medication needed for?